ssardina-research/app/README.md

 Agent Planning Programs (APPs) are generalization of AI planning problems, in which instead of a single goal, the agent needs to solve a network of interconnected goals, the "planning program".
 They were first introduced at AAMAS'10 and then explored more at AIJ'16:

 * Giuseppe De Giacomo, Alfonso Emilio Gerevini, Fabio Patrizi, Alessandro Saetti, Sebastian Sardiña: [Agent planning programs](https://linkinghub.elsevier.com/retrieve/pii/S0004370215001563).
-Artificial Intelligence 231: 64-106 (2016)
+AIJ 231: 64-106 (2016)
 * Giuseppe De Giacomo, Fabio Patrizi, Sebastian Sardiña: [Agent programming via planning programs](https://dl.acm.org/citation.cfm?id=1838276).
 AAMAS 2010: 491-498
 <br clear="left"/>